svr8/Desk/README.md

 + [Ubuntu](http://www.mediafire.com/file/m7w5akr74dg9btw/Desk-1.0.0-Linux-x86_64.tar.gz)

 # How to use
-You'll find a `commands` folder after you download and extract.
++ You'll find a `commands` folder after you download and extract.
 Find the file `java.js` in your os(windows/linux).
-This is a build file that contains terminal commands for java, to compile, run and stop.
-Edit this file to suit your language.<br/>
+This is a build file that contains terminal commands for java, to compile, run and sstop.Duplicate this file and edit the commands to suit your language.<br/>
-In the app, set the build file path as the file you created.
-The input and output file paths are .txt files that the ide will use to store input and output, respectively.
++ In the app, set the build file path as the file you created.
+The input and output file paths are files that the ide will use to store input and output, respectively.
+Create 2 .txt files and set their paths.
 That's it, you're ready to code now.
 # Running Locally
 ## Prerequisites
 + [Git](https://git-scm.com/)